strapi/documentation/docusaurus/docs/dev-docs/data-management/export.md

 Data export is available in v4.6.0 and newer versions of Strapi.
 See the [Updates and Migration documentation](/docs/dev-docs/update-version) to upgrade your application.
 :::

 The `strapi export` command is used to export data from a local Strapi instance.
-The `strapi export` command, by default, exports data as an encrypted and compressed `tar.gz.enc` file.
-The default export command exports:
+By default, the `strapi export` command exports data as an encrypted and compressed `tar.gz.enc` file which includes:

 - the project configuration,
 - entities: all of your content,